-The site uses WordPress and URLs as follows:
+The site uses WordPress and a URL as follows:

 Hosting is provided by Hostpapa – in the rare occasion that the site is down, blame them!
 I have also implemented Cloudflare which provides a degree of protection against hackers and a slight improvement in speed.
 Note that WordPress is hands down best for sites where comments are allowed – few will dispute this.
 That’s what this site uses.
-In my opinion, Joomla is best for sites that do not require comments although it is not as suitable for website neophytes.
+In my opinion, Joomla is best for sites that do not require comments although it is not as suitable to be managed by website neophytes.

 The site is secure (encrypted).